When he first saw her in the edge of his memories, she was wine-red.

 “She is blue,” he told his mother.
 “She changed colors.
-I saw it so clearly--like a wisp in the air.
+I saw it clearly – like a wisp in the air.
 Whenever she speaks, I see it change midair.”

-“No, silly,” his mother giggled.
+“No, silly,” his mother laughed.
 “She’s brown, the color of cognac.
 And she has always been brown.
 Her color will never change.”

 “No,” he echoed her.
 “She is blue, and she will change again.”
 He strokes one of her silver hairs and she purrs, a royal blue streak.

-He was ten years old.
+He was 10 years old.
 In the edge of his memories, he drowned in her rolling waves.

 She was green.
 Something about her crackled underneath him like shattered glass in the sands of white beaches.

 She sang to him, something like a lullaby but not really.
 More ringing, more moving, more permanent.
 He tried to sing along with her but sound ricocheted off her body like fireworks, radiant and brilliant.